The Ultimate Black Bottom Cupcake Recipe?

 - 1/3 cup miniature or regular size chocolate chips – or however many you want

-- 3/4 cup unsweetened Dutch process cocoa powder – Hershey’s Dark
+- 1/4 cup unsweetened Dutch process cocoa powder (24 grams)

 - 1 teaspoon baking soda

-- Preheat oven to 350 degrees F. and line 18 muffin cups with paper liners.
+- Preheat oven to 350 degrees F. and line 18 to 20 muffin cups with paper liners.

 - Beat the cream cheese, sugar and salt until smooth.
 Add the egg whites and stir or beat on low speed just until mixed; stir in the sour cream and chocolate chips.
 Set aside.

 - Bake on center rack for about 25 minutes.
+They should puff up quite a bit and fall as they cool.
 Let cool in cupcake pan for 30 minutes and then transfer to the refrigerator to chill.
-Makes 18
+Makes 18 to 20.